cahier1939ms/cahier1939ms.github.io/_texts/translation.md

 ---
 layout: poem
-title: "a translation"
+title: "Our Collective Notebook: A Translation"
-description: "A translation..."
+description: "A translation into English of the 1939 typescript of the Cahier"
 author: Alex Gil et Kaiama L. Glover (et al)
 translators:
 ---